-II.
+III.
 IDENTITY AND INTEREST OF AMICI

-The states of Washington, California, Illinois, Maryland, New Jersey, New York, Oregon, Pennsylvania, the Commonwealth of Massachusetts, and the District of Columbia (Amici States) submit this brief as amici curiae in support of Appellants and urge that this Court reverse the district court's dismissal of Appellants' suit alleging that then-Administrator Pruitt acted unlawfully when he issued a directive, "Strengthening and Improving Membership on EPA Advisory Committees" (the Directive), generally banning recipients of EPA grant funds from serving on EPA's advisory committees or their respective subcommittees.
+Amici States submit this brief as amici curiae in support of Appellants and urge this Court to reverse the district court's dismissal of Appellants' suit alleging that then-Administrator Pruitt acted unlawfully and arbitrarily when he issued the Directive, "Strengthening and Improving Membership on EPA Advisory Committees" (the Directive), generally banning recipients of EPA grant funds from serving on EPA's advisory committees or their respective sub-committees.

 The Directive will injure Amici States in at least four respects.
-First, the likely diminished quality of EPA regulatory standards and EPA-funded research will harm the states' citizens and natural resources and, thus, Amici States' quasi-sovereign interest "in the health and well-being-both physical and economic-of [their] residents . . . ."
-Alfred L. Snapp & Son, Inc. v.
-Puerto Rico, ex rel., Barez, 458 U.S. 592, 607, 102 S. Ct.
-3260 (1982).
+First, the likely diminished quality of EPA regulatory standards and EPA-funded research will harm the states' citizens and natural resources and, thus, Amici States' quasi-sovereign interest "in the health and well-being-both physical and economic-of [their] residents" Alfred L. Snapp & Son, Inc. v.
+Puerto Rico, ex rel., Barez, 458 U.S. 592, 607 (1982).

-Second, Amici States have regulatory programs, including authorizations to implement aspects of federal environmental statutes.
-Excluding many scientists with the best understanding of complex environmental issues weakens the competence of the advisory committees created to help ensure that EPA's policies and regulatory proposals are based on the best available science.
-This handicaps EPA's ability to perform its core functions and, in turn, harms the Amici States because failure by EPA to adopt standards based on the best available science puts additional burdens on the states to fill those resulting gaps.
+Second, Amici States have regulatory programs, including authorizations to implement aspects of federal environmental statutes that will be affected by the Directive.
+Excluding many top scientists with the best understanding of complex environmental issues diminishes the competence of the advisory committees created to ensure that EPA's policies and regulatory proposals are based on the best available science.
+This handicaps EPA's ability to perform its core functions and, in turn, harms the Amici States by placing additional burdens on the states to fill EPA's resulting regulatory gaps.

-Third, EPA's failure to apply quality science to its regulatory agenda subjects Amici States, and regulated entities within Amici States' borders, to ineffective and/or inefficient regulatory standards.
-As with private parties, states engage in a range of proprietary functions subject to regulation under federal standards.
-Amici States have an interest in being subjected to regulations that are premised on rigorous science, which the Directive undermines.
+Third, EPA's failure to apply quality science to its regulatory agenda subjects Amici States, and regulated entities within Amici States' borders, to ineffective and inefficient regulatory standards.
+As with private parties, states engage in a wide range of proprietary functions subject to regulation under federal standards.
+Amici States have an interest-undermined by the Directive-in being subject only to regulations that are premised on rigorous science.

-And fourth, the Directive directly harms Amici States' respective university systems.
-Although the Directive exempts employees of state agencies, faculty at state universities are subject to the Directive and have either been removed from service on EPA advisory committees or have been compelled to relinquish their grants.
-Countless others will be forced to make that arbitrary choice as well.
+And, fourth, the Directive directly harms Amici States' respective university systems.
 Flagship state universities are among the Nation's premier research institutions and, as such, are significant recipients of EPA grant funds.
-For example, Washington State universities have received approximately \$78 million in EPA research funding over the past 10 years alone.
-Not only is the research conducted invaluable to society in general-and the United States' standing globally as a leader in environmental and public health science-but EPA grants also support development of our country's scientific talent, helping recipient universities attract and retain world-class faculty and recruit top students to research programs.
+For example, Washington State universities have received approximately \$78 million in EPA research funding over the past 10 years alone.2